Food Plot Herbicides and Weed Control Tips

 Moment #1: Before – before planting the plot, or even purchasing the seed you need to think about weed control.
 Mainly this comes down to asking yourself “how are you going to control weeds in this food plot?”.
 This question HAS GOT TO BE asked.
 This might prevent you from making a mistake and planting a mix of species without knowledge that a mix of species such as clover, oats, rape, and rye or wheat can virtually not be controlled using herbicides.
 Why?
 Every species you add to the mix narrows down which food plot herbicide you can or cannot use.
-This is critical, but general herbicide knowledge is key to even make these first initial decisions.
+This is critical, but general herbicide knowledge is key to even making these first initial decisions.

 Moment #2: During – Actual spraying needs to come down to a science.
 In your head run through the checklist.
 Are you spraying enough herbicide?
 Are you spraying at the right time of the day?
 Do you have on PPE?
 Is drift a concern?
 Is your sprayer calibrated?
 Is your sprayer clean of any residual herbicides?
 Are you mixing in any additives?

 Moment #3: After – An entirely new set of questions need to be asked after the spraying is done.
 How long does this herbicide take to see effects?
 Did you get 100% kill?
 Did you kill before the weeds reseeded themselves?
 Does it need a follow-up spray?
 Did any drift occur?
 Did you clean your tank?
-Food plotters also need to keep in mind these often forgot questions…Did your food plot species survive?
+Food plotters also need to keep in mind these often forgotten questions…Did your food plot species survive?
 Is there any herbicide damage from spraying?
 Do you need to provide any fertilizer or applications to recover the plot?